-- Make grants to local groups to take forward projects which are working towards achieving the Boston Big Local shared vision. - Commission work through existing local agencies to provide ways to help the vision to be achieved. - Support social investment and social enterprise and encourage local entrepreneurs.
+- Making grants to local groups to take forward projects which are working towards achieving the Boston Big Local shared vision. - Commissioning work through existing local agencies to provide ways to help the vision to be achieved. - Supporting social investment and social enterprise and encouraging local entrepreneurs.